liqd/adhocracy.buildout/README.md

 Additional steps in adhocracy geo branch
 ----------------------------------------

-Make sure `src/adhocracy` is checked out in geo branch.
+Make sure `adhocracy.buildout` and `src/adhocracy` are both checked out in geo branch.

-In the adhocracy geo branch, you now have to initialize the local postgres database cluster with postgis, as described in `src/adhocracy/docs/initialize-postgis.rst'.
+After running the buildout, you now have to initialize the local postgres database cluster with PostGIS, as described in `src/adhocracy/docs/initialize-postgis.rst'.

 In case you want to prefill the `region` table with Openstreetmap data, follow the docs in `src/adhocracy/docs/imposm-setup.txt`.

+Note: The geo currently requires PostgreSQL with PostGIS, MySQL-spatial and SQLite SpatiaLite will not work.
+Some work towards building Adhocracy with SpatiaLite has happened in the spatialite branch of `adhocracy.buildout`.

 Run adhocracy